google-research/graphworld/README.md

 # Research Graph Synthetic Project

+Sample all the graphs and train all the models!

 go/research-graph-beam-dataflow

-Sample all the graphs and run benchmarks.
+go/research-graph-beam-dataflow-slides
+go/gm-synthetic-benchmark-planning